-By Lauren Sydoruk | Campus and community; General; Education
+By Lauren Sydoruk | General; Business, management and law; Education

-By Yasmine Phillips | Health and medicine; Research; Education; Health
+By Yasmine Phillips | Agriculture, environment and sustainability; Education

-By Lauren Sydoruk | Campus and community; General; Culture, language and Indigenous; Education; Health
+By Yasmine Phillips | Campus and community; Feature; Health and medicine; Education; Health

-By Daniel Jauk | Campus and community; Education | Leave a comment
+By Sara Culverhouse | Arts and culture; Research; Science and technology; The future of humanity; Education | Leave a comment

 A new alliance of researchers led by Curtin University will work together to improve the way research is shared, charting new pathways for the future of universities around the world.